 Rock River Rapids

 Are you in the waterpark mood?
 Summer fun starts at Rock River Rapids, where families can enjoy numerous activities like the tree house-themed spray area, a lazy river, shallow water play area and several water slides.

 Sedgwick County Zoo

 The seventh-largest zoo in the country is right here in Wichita.
 Sedgwick County Zoo houses more than 3,000 animals and 400 species in its 25-acre outdoor environment.
 See exotic creatures from all over the world including red pandas, rare okapis and an impressive number of apes.
-Witness the magnitude of the zoo’s newest exhibit, the Elephants of the Zambezi iver Valley, holding the world’s largest elephant pool at 550,000 gallons of water.
+Witness the magnitude of the Elephants of the Zambezi River Valley, holding the world’s largest elephant pool at 550,000 gallons of water.
+You can even take a boat ride and see these magnificent animals up-close.
 Travel to North America, South America, Asia, Australia and Africa without leaving the gates.
 Sedgwick County Zoo is open daily 8:30 a.m.-5 p.m. in the summer and 10 a.m.-5 p.m. in the winter.

 Stearman Field Bar & Grill